Best Practices

 Link to section: What sensitivity level should I use?What sensitivity level should I use?

-- High: Sensitive operations (admin panels, data exports, financial transactions)
+- High: Sensitive operations (admin panels, data exports, financial transactions, PII handling)

-- Medium: General user inputs (default, balanced approach)
+- Medium: General user inputs (recommended default, balanced approach)

 - Low: Creative or exploratory use cases where false positives are costly